Agenda and minutes

-Members are reminded of the need to consider whether they have a personal or prejudicial interest to declare in any of the items on this agenda.
-If so, the nature of the interest must be declared at the start or as soon as the interest becomes apparent, of the meeting.
-In addition, the attached form must be completed and passed to the Committee Administrator.
-The Officers will be pleased to advise, if necessary, and any request for assistance should be made, in the first instance, to the Committee Administrator whose name appears at the end of this agenda.
-Ideally, such advice should be sought before the day of the meeting so that time is available to consider any uncertainty that might arise.
+Members are reminded of the need to consider whether they have a disclosable pecuniary, prejudicial or other (personal) interest to declare in any items on this agenda.
+Details of any interest must be declared at the start of the meeting or as soon as any interest becomes apparent during the meeting.
+The attached form must also be completed.
+Any advice required should ideally be sought before the day of the meeting.

-To approve as a correct record and sign the Minutes of the meeting held on 15 November 2011.
-(Minutes attached).
+To approve as a correct record and sign the Minutes of the meeting held on 16 October 2018 attached.

 Public Question Time

 Public questions of which due notice has been given and which are relevant to the business of the Cabinet.

 The Chairman reported that no public questions had been received.

 To review the Cabinet’s Forward Plan (reference 18/268) attached.

 The Cabinet considered the Forward Plan (Reference 18/268).
 Councillor Turner under her Communities portfolio advised that a report to accept grant funding for Scarborough Construction Skills Village would be submitted to the Cabinet in December.

 RESOLVED that, subject to the above amendment, the Forward Plan be approved.